postlight/parser/CONTRIBUTING.md

 ### Testing

-Mercury is a test-driven application; each component has its own test file.
+Postlight Parser is a test-driven application; each component has its own test file.
 Tests are run for both node and web builds.
 Our testing frameworks are:

 - `Jest` for the node build
 - `Karma` for the web build